OutcoderSoftware/OutcoderSoftware.github.io/_posts/2025-05-23-Agentic-AI-What-It-Means-and-Why-It-Matters-Now.md

 ---
 author: Violet Durand
-title: Agentic AI What It Means and Why It Matters Now
+title: Agentic AI: What It Means and Why It Matters Now
 published: true
 ---